How to Onboard onto an Existing Codebase When the Docs Don't Tell You What to Read First

 Step 2: Trace the Dependency Chain, Not the File Tree

 This trace does several things at once.
-It shows you how the pieces fit together in practice.
-It limits the surface area you're trying to absorb.
-And it surfaces dependencies that don't show up in any doc—implicit assumptions baked into the architecture that you can only discover by following the execution path.
+It shows you how pieces fit together in practice.
+It limits the surface area you are trying to absorb.
+And it surfaces dependencies that do not appear in any doc — implicit assumptions baked into the architecture that you can only discover by following the execution path.
+After one or two traces, patterns emerge.
+You will see the same abstractions reused across features.
+Those abstractions are your real foundational layer.

 Step 3: Use the Build-and-Break Method to Test Your Mental Model